Special features Logistics

 BUas offers a special programme for highly talented logistics students, which involves a scholarship and opportunities for prestigious work placement assignments and graduation projects at leading companies.

-Serious Gaming is used at BUas to provide an insight into logistics processes.
-In the propaedeutic phase (first year), logistics students are given seven weeks to work on this game, called Blokko.
-Finances, planning, everything they have learned is dealt with in the game, including new techniques such as blockchain.
-It is played throughout the entire building by moving lego bricks around the campus.
+Serious Gaming is being used at BUas to gain insight into logistic processes.
+In the first year, you as logistics student get nine weeks to work on this game, called Blokko.
+Finance, planning, everything you have learned is dealt with in the game, including new techniques such as blockchain.
+The game is played across the campus by moving Lego blocks from one building to another.

 Working together on the future of logistics